darrenpunk/Complete-Transfers-Uploader/replit.md

 **Bounding Box Fix (2025-08-03)**: Fixed bounding box padding issue that increased with zoom levels.
 Problem was caused by SVG viewBox containing extra space around content that became more visible at higher zoom.
 Solution: Modified SVG rendering to use block display with zero padding/margin, removed flexbox spacing from containers, and added specific CSS rules to ensure tight fit.
 Server already crops SVGs to exact content bounds during upload.

+**Vectorizer Scaling Fix (2025-08-03)**: Fixed issue where AI vectorizer was creating multiple scaled copies in the background.
+Problem was caused by aggressive viewBox normalization that forced all SVGs to 400x400, causing vectorized content to appear scaled down with duplicate patterns.
+Solution: Removed viewBox normalization logic and extreme coordinate detection, allowing SVGs to maintain their original dimensions and aspect ratios.

 **Deployment Strategy**: User plans to convert this into an Odoo 16 module.
 Two separate projects will be created:
 1. Odoo Module Project - Port the artwork uploader functionality to Odoo 16 module format with full webcart integration (add to cart, checkout, order tracking)
 2. Odoo Website Redesign Project - Create a modern, SEO-optimized website design that integrates seamlessly with the artwork uploader module